goodship1/goodship1.github.io/about.md

 title: About
 permalink: /about/
 ---
-Software Engineering Student whom has an interest in Compilers , Block-Chain and machine learning
+A passionate  Software Engineer whom has interest in all things Decentralized.

-Technical Competencies

-Programming languages: Python Ocaml  X86

-Database: MYSQL , postgres

-Fundamentals: Data-structures and Algorithms  , Design Patterns , OOP
+Current interests include Blockchain techologies including Etheruem Hyper-ledger , smart contract developement and DOA's